colm-mchugh/calcit/README.txt

 calcit - A simple command line interpreter for calculator expressions

-1) To build and run: type make at the command-line, followed by ./calcit :
+1) To build and run: type make at the command-line, followed by ./calcit
    $ make
    $ ./calcit

+   Note: Written in C using some C++ features.
-   Note: built and tested on ubuntu 12.04.
+   Built and tested on ubuntu 12.04.
+   (GNU g++ 4.8.2, GNU bison 2.5, flex 2.5.35, GNU make 3.81)

 2) About: 'calcit' is a simple command line interpreter for evaluating calculator expressions.
-You can enter any arbitrary arithmetic expression involving the operators '+', '-', '*' and '/'.
+You can enter any arbitrary arithmetic expression using the operators '+', '-', '*' and '/'.
 An expression can be saved in a variable and used later:

    > pi := 3.141
    3.141000